AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/quickstarts.md

 }
 ```

-### 2. Generate sealed PDF using Digital Seal API
+### 2. Generate digitally signed PDF using Digital Seal API
 Digital Seal API is invoked after interacting with third-party dependencies, configuring sealing parameters and collating
 required input data to form the request.
 The request-id generated in the response headers can be polled anytime
-to retrieve the output sealed PDF. <br/>
+to retrieve the status and asset Id of the output signed PDF. <br/>
 Upload all the input assets to get the corresponding [Asset Ids](https://wiki.corp.adobe.com/pages/viewpage.action?pageId=2589901901#CustomTempstorage(forDCPlatformAPIs)-Upload/downloadassets).
 Given below are the request body parameters:

-#### Document Asset Id*
+#### PDF Document<span style="color:red">*</span>
-A file asset ID of an input PDF document in which seal has to be applied
+Specifies asset ID generated after uploading input PDF document in which seal has to be applied

-#### Logo Asset Id
+#### Logo Image
-A file asset ID of the logo/watermark/background image to use as part of the
+Specifies asset ID generated after uploading the logo/watermark/background image used as part of the
 signature field's signed appearance.
 The format of the asset should be among
 the below format.